-Apply via UCAS if you are a UK/EU residing applicant, applying for year 1 of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
+Apply via UCAS if you are a UK residing applicant, applying for year one of a full-time undergraduate degree, Foundation Year, Foundation Degree or HND and you have not applied through UCAS before.
 If you are applying to study part-time, to top up your Foundation Degree or HND, or to transfer to USW from another institution, please apply directly.

-Apply directly to the University if you live outside the UK/EU.
+Apply directly to the University if you live outside the UK.

-As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.
+As a USW sociology student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.